EthanYDONG/TP2DP2/README.md

 ## Usage

-To run the main experiments with RMTPP and DPP on the provided dataset, use the following command:
+To run the main experiments withneural network-based point process and DPP on the provided dataset, use the following command:
 `
 python RMTPP_dpp_main.py --dataset <dataset_name>
 `